Deploy ASP.NET Core App on Kubernetes

 imagePullPolicy: Never

-Suppose the image resides in docker hub then I can set it to “Always” and this will force the deployment to preform image pull from the registry every time it is created.
+Suppose the image resides in docker hub then we can set it to “Always” and this will force the deployment to preform image pull from the registry every time it is created.
 Note that “Always” is the default value and if you want then you can simply omit the imagePullPolicy field.

 ports:

 Run the app in visual studio.
 You can see it’s a basic app with just 2 pages – “home” and “privacy”.
-I have shown this in the below given video.

 Next add docker support to this app, so right click the app name in the solution explorer then select Add ➤ Docker Support.
 This will create a Dockerfile for the app.